ukncsc/lme/docs/upgrading.md

 Once the deploy update is finished, the final step to completing the upgrade will be to update the dashboards that are provided alongside LME to the latest version.
 This can be done by running the below script, with more detailed instructions available [here](chapter4.md#411-import-initial-dashboards):

-***NOTE:*** *You may need to wait several minutes for Kibana to succesfully initialise after the update before running this script during the upgrade process.
+***NOTE:*** *You may need to wait several minutes for Kibana to successfully initialise after the update before running this script during the upgrade process.
 If you encounter a "Failed to connect" error or an "Entity Too Large" error wait for several minutes before trying again.*

 ```
 cd /opt/lme/